 The value of real-world evidence to clinical practice

-Real-world evidence complements clinical trials by providing information on the effectiveness and side-effect profile of therapies in patients treated in routine clinical practice.
+Real-world evidence may complement clinical trials by providing information on the effectiveness and side-effect profile of therapies in patients treated in routine clinical practice.

 Physicians consider the value of real-world evidence to clinical practice.
 Filmed in October 2018 at the European Society for Medical Oncology Congress.